labbces/SCPT/contaminationRemoval/README.md

 ![contamination_removal](/images/contamination_removal.png)

+### Usage
+1. Split large kaiju file into pieces running `submit_slit_large_kaiju_file.sh`
+2. Generate an index_db for the fastq files running `create_fastq_indexdb.py`
+3. And then, run `v4.remove_contaminants.py`

+### Outputs

+* R1 and R2 filtered.fastq files:

+These files contains only sequences that have a taxonomic level within the taxonomic level entered by the user (e.g Viridiplantae)

+* R1 and R2 unclassified.fastq files:

+Kaiju's unclassified sequences and sequences classified outside the taxonomic level entered by the user are included in these files (e.g every taxonomic level outside Viridiplantae)

+### Benchmarking
 Different versions of this script have different structures and the runtime benchmarking is described below:

 |      | v1        | v2        | v3        | v4        |